 Learn how to support people with disabilities, addictions, mental health issues, social and personal problems.
 Training includes 8 weeks of real work experience with a community organization.
 Study on campus or online.

-Your Role as a Community Services Worker
+What’s Your Role as a Community Services Worker?

 Community services workers provide practical and emotional support to people in need.
 They work on the front lines of our communities, helping at-risk people build healthier lives.

 Your role as a community services worker includes assisting clients of all ages and backgrounds:

 - Newcomers to Canada

 - People living with disabilities and mental health issues